 If you have a cough, then put some warm Topfen on your chest.
 It has an expectorant and anti-inflammatory effect.
 Thanks for this one Omi – it actually really works!

 8. If your ear is aching, just put an onion on it

 Okay, we get that it’s getting grosser with each life hack in this list, but reportedly this actually helps, soooo… if your ear is aching, cut an onion up into small pieces, heat it up in a pan, put it in a cloth and hold it against your ear for about an hour (be sure to repeat this a couple of times).

-The essential oils of the onion has an anti-inflammatory property that will ease your pain.
+The essential oils of the onion have an anti-inflammatory property that will ease your pain.

-9. If you can’t deal with the smell of the onion, try flax seeds!
+9. If you can’t deal with the smell of onions, try flax seeds!

 So, if your ear is aching, heat up some flax seeds in a pan, pop them in a cloth and hold them against your ear.
 This helps, too!

 10. Spit on your mosquito bites